Elektrobit/corbos_scm/README.rst

 Behind the Scenes
 -----------------

 The `corbos_scm` service is very simple.
-It looks up all relevant information from data inside of the `debian` directory and creates the `.dsc` file.
-Next it creates the debian tarball from the `debian` directory and the source tarball from everyting but the `debian` directory.
-The result files are committed as data to the OBS backend and allows OBS to build debian packages using the native debian toolchain.
+It uses the tooling provided by the ubuntu-dev-tools to create the source files such that OBS can build the package.

 On the local system the service can be tested with: